Polling Districts, Places & Stations Review 2019

 - The changing of polling districts in areas which are also aligned with parish boundaries and therefore cannot be amended during this review (these can only be amended during a Community Governance Review).

-The Council welcomes comments on these recommendations but will also consider any other submissions.
-Consultation on this stage closes on 7 October.
+The Council welcomed comments on these recommendations and also considered other submissions.
+Consultation on this stage closed on 7 October.

 The review and where to send your comments

 c/o Electoral Services Manager

 As part of the review, all submissions, relevant correspondence and (Acting) Returning Officer comments will be made available for public inspection.

 The first consultation ran from 17 July until 5pm 28 August 2019.

 All submissions were considered by officers and the Electoral Matters Committee.
 A set of draft recommendations were drawn up for consultation which ran until 7 October.

 The final recommendations were agreed at the Electoral Matters Committee on 22 October.

 Changes will be implemented from the date of poll any election/referendum held or on of publication of the revised Register of Electors on 1st December 2019 whichever is sooner.